Updated June 29, 2021

 Q: The COVID vaccines in use have Experimental Use Designation from the U.S. Food and Drug Administration.
 How can you require vaccines that aren’t FDA approved?

-A: We anticipate FDA approval in the near future.
+A: We anticipate FDA approval by the end of 2021.

 Q: Will you require booster shots if they are recommended?